prajwalkman/Vectron/README.md

 Vectron Can:

-- Import Existing FGA Files
+- Import existing FGA files
-- Manipulate them using Primitive effectors that can Attract, Repulse, or give of a Constant force.
+- Manipulate them using Primitive effectors that can Attract, Repulse, or give off a Constant force.
-- Export them as FGA Files For use in UE4 particle systems.
+- Export them as FGA Files for use in UE4 particle systems.

 This is all done in the UE4 Editor window using a vector field analogue, AVectronBoundingBox and effector primitives.